signalpoint/DrupalGap/docs/07_Blocks/Block_Visibility_Rules.md

 Here are some examples of block visibility rules placed into the `settings.js` file:

-## Show Block in Content Region, only on for logged in users
+## Show Block in Content Region, only for logged in users

 ```
 dg.settings.blocks[dg.config('theme').name] = {